Tram

-Ultra Light Rail ULR trains are trams are a developing light weight rail type, around <5T/axle (empty), for use in smaller cities and towns to replace main bus routes e.g. Coventry Very Light Rail, ULR Partners future-light-rail or lower use branch train lines.
-They may be normal trams, rail motor sized and/or smaller modular units capable of platooning.
-They offer all the advantages of traditional trams but their lower weight, prefabricated beam type tracks offer the possibility of avoiding costly services diversions, lightweight OHL Over Head Lines and/or onboard power options e.g. hydrogen, biomethane, battery, may mean reduced/eliminated OHL.
-Thus installation costs may be lower than traditional trains and trams.

 One of the advantages over earlier forms of transit was the low rolling resistance of metal wheels on steel rails, allowing the trams to haul a greater load for a given effort.
 Another factor which contributed to the rise of trams was the high total cost of ownership of horses.
 Electric trams largely replaced animal power in the late 19th and early 20th centuries.
-Improvements in other vehicles such as buses led to decline of trams in the mid 20th century.
-However, trams have seen resurgence in recent years.
-In 2014, the Aubagne tramway in Southern France became the first tram system in the world not to charge fares.
+Improvements in other vehicles such as buses led to decline of trams in early to mid 20th century.
+However, trams have seen resurgence since the 1980s.